esilver0/CATT/sslstrip-experiment.md

 http://nyu.edu.

 Notice that the connection is over HTTP.
-If you connect to nyu.edu in another window where NoVNC is not running, you will see that the connection is over HTTPS.

 >*Note: If you visit the site before SSLstrip is enabled.
 See [Circumventing HSTS](#circumventing-hsts)*